Body of Pakistani reporter found hours after he went missing

-KARACHI, Pakistan (AP) — The body of a Pakistani journalist was found dumped in a canal just hours after he went missing while on his way to work, police said Monday.
+KARACHI, Pakistan (AP) — The body of a slain Pakistani journalist was found dumped in a canal just hours after he went missing while on his way to work, police said Monday.
 His family said he was brutally killed but that they have no idea who was behind the slaying.

 The 56-year-old Aziz Memon had worked as a reporter and cameraman for a local TV station in southwestern Sindh province.
 He went missing while going to work on Sunday.